8th Infantry Division (United States): In popular culture

-2010 movie A-Team, General Morrison (portrayed by actor Gerald McRaney) wears the UCP version of the 8th I.D. patch.
+2010 movie A-Team, General Morrison (portrayed by actor Gerald McRaney) wears the UCP version of the division patch.

 Soldiers in the camp are seen wearing the same patch in UCP.

 In the 1962 movie The Longest Day, a soldier of the 12th Engineer Battalion can be seen on Omaha Beach.
 This is recognizable by the 8th Infantry Division Patch on his left shoulder.

 In the 2002 WW2 Hallmark movie, "Silent Night", the US soldiers wear the 8th Infantry Division Patch.

 The 2022 real-time strategy video game Warno features the 8th Infantry Division as a playable battlegroup based on its order of battle in 1989 in the Fulda Gap.